Fields overview

 Calculated Fields (#7)

-Calculated fields store a graph, which is used for calculating result value.
+Calculated fields store a graph used to calculate a result value.
 Graph is edited using graph editor.

 Fields can have a default graph (edit via gears icon under "Configuration" tab) and a list of public variables

 Each row can 1) override any public variable of default graph and 2) can have its own graph.
-The alternative and more efficient way to overriding variables is to use database fields values instead.
-You can access the current row by using "Special/Get current entity" node.
+A more efficient alternative to overriding variables is to use database field values.
+You can access the current row using the "Special/Get current entity" node.

-Action is a special calculated field, which does not return value, but can change database values.
-To invoke the action - use Invoke method on field value
+An Action is a special calculated field that doesn’t return a value but can change database values.
+To invoke an action, use the Invoke method on the field value.

 Programmable Fields (#8)

-Programmable fields are alternatives to calculated fields, but calculation is implemented with C# code, rather than graph tool.
-Use these fields only if you want the calculation result to show up in the database GUI, otherwise you can add these fields by creating the partial class with the same name as the class, generated by CodeGen addon and adding additional properties/methods to it.
+Programmable fields are alternatives to calculated fields; however, the calculation is implemented with C# code rather than the graph tool.
+Use these fields only if you want the calculation result to appear in the database GUI; otherwise, you can extend generated classes as described here

-To create programmable field you need to provide the name of C# class, implementing BGCodedFieldDelegateI<type> interface during field creation.
-This class will be used for value calculation
+To create programmable field, you must provide the name of C# class implementing BGCodedFieldDelegateI<type> interface during field creation.
+The instance of this class will be used for value calculation

 Click to see C# example